rng-guy/NFSMWBartender/README.md

 &nbsp;

-## 3.1 - What should I know about configuration parsing?
+## 3.1 - What should I know about the file parsing?

 Some **parameter groups** (indicated by `[...]`) in Bartender's configuration files allow you to provide a `default` value (see their comments).
 Bartender parses these groups in three steps:
 1. Bartender sets this `default` to the game's vanilla value(s) if you omit it,